Guide summary

 What is the best soundbar for most people?

-The Samsung HW-Q990F class is the safest premium pick when verified in tier because it includes the bar, subwoofer, and rear speakers in one complete package.
+The Samsung HW-Q990F class is the safest premium pick when the offer lines up because it includes the bar, subwoofer, and rear speakers in one complete package.

 Do I need Dolby Atmos?